 What programs does the University of South Carolina offer?

 From Art History to Nuclear Engineering, the University of South Carolina offers over 100 undergraduate programs for our students.
-Visit our site to see a full list of programs of study offered at the University of South Carolina.

 What are the rankings at the University of South Carolina?

 The University of South Carolina boasts many prominent nationally ranked programs- including our Hospitality, Retail, and Sport Management Program, International Business Program, and our Engineering Program.

 The University of South Carolina is located in downtown Columbia on 1,942,491.1 square meters of land.
 Our campus was founded in 1801 with just a few students and professors.
 Since then, our student body has grown to 25,254 undergraduate and 8,518 graduate students.

 Because our campus is located in the heart of downtown Columbia, it is easy to bike and to walk throughout the campus and the city.
 There are also many green spaces on campus, including Green Quad and our historical Horseshoe- which are perfect for studying, relaxing, and being active.

 You are welcome to come see our beautiful campus for yourself by coming and scheduling a tour.

 If you can’t make it to campus- check out our virtual tour of campus.